Lester Bird: Political career

 In 1992, another scandal, involving Sir Vere Bird's siphoning of public funds into a personal account, furthered calls for him to step down, with three opposition parties uniting to form the UPP under the leadership of Baldwin Spencer.
 Following a successful general strike called by the UPP, Sir Vere announced in March 1992 he would step down at the 1994 general elections.
 The ALP succession crisis continued following this, with a special convention to elect a successor on 24 May 1992 resulting in a deadlock between Lester Bird and John St. Luce, the information minister.
 The ALP leadership question was finally settled at the party's September 1993 convention, at which Lester won the leadership of the party, defeating St Luce, 169 votes to 131.
 The party post of ALP chairman went to Vere Jr.

 In the March 1994 elections, the ALP under Bird's leadership won 11 out of 17 seats even as the opposition criticized the ALP over corruption issues.
 During the election the ALP pledged open government, an ombudsman to deal with citizen complaints, and new jobs, especially in tourism.
 Bird assumed the prime ministership on 9 March 1994.
 He appointed St. Luce (but not his brother Vere Jr.) to the cabinet.
 (Vere Jr. was subsequently named special adviser).
 Lester Bird took the portfolios for external affairs, planning, social services, and information for himself, and in a 1996 cabinet reshuffle also took the communications, civil aviation, international transport, and gaming portfolios.

 In the 1999 elections, the ALP increased its parliamentary majority by one seat, holding 12 seats.
 Bird was reconfirmed as prime minister and elevated Vere Jr. to the cabinet as minister of agriculture, marking his full political rehabilitation.
 Bird also shuffled his own portfolios and by December 2002 held the foreign affairs, finance, legal affairs, justice, and national security ministries in addition to being the prime minister.

 In the March 2004 election, the ALP was defeated by the United Progressive Party (UPP) led by Baldwin Spencer.
 Bird's party lost eight seats, and he himself was defeated by Errol Cort, who became Minister of Finance in the new UPP government.

 Bird remained the ALP's political leader following the party's 2004 defeat.
 He led the party in the March 2009 election; although the ALP lost the election, it gained 3 seats from the UPP and Bird defeated Cort by 96 votes in the St John's Rural East constituency, where he had lost in 2004.
 He subsequently held the position of Leader of Her Majesty's Loyal Opposition.

-Bird was succeeded as ALP leader by Gaston Browne in 2012, who led the party to victory in June 2014 general election.
+Bird was succeeded as ALP leader by Gaston Browne in December 2012, who led the party to victory in June 2014 general election.
 Bird won a seat and again defeated Errol Cort.